 Dough should be elastic and just slightly sticky with little residue left on the bowl.
 If it's too wet, add one tablespoon of flour at a time, or if it's too dry add a teaspoon of water until it's the right consistency.

-Move dough to oiled bowl, cover with plastic wrap and let rise for 90 minutes or until its doubled in size.
+Transfer dough to the oiled bowl, cover with plastic wrap and let rise for 90 minutes or until it's doubled in size.
 (If your kitchen is cold like mine you can put it in a warm oven with the door cracked, but keep an eye on it because it might rise faster).

 With a bench scraper or knife, cut the dough into 4 pizza crusts or 12 rolls, or any combination of the two.